HFUTTUG/HFUT-Beamer/README.md

 EnableTeXEnhancements = true
 ```

-Don't forget to reset the paths according to your installation.
-[Click Here for More Details](https://github.com/James-Yu/LaTeX-Workshop/wiki)
+Don't forget to reset the paths according to your installation and update your LaTeX workshop to the latest version.
+[Click Here for More Details](https://github.com/James-Yu/LaTeX-Workshop/wiki/View#external-pdf-viewer)

 =======
 # 合肥工业大学 Beamer 主题集合